FeliciaHester/portfolio/README.md

 ![Marketing Segmentation Project Commendation](assets/Marketing Segmentation Commendation.jpg)

-📍 Not Shown: Numerous financial industry related projects which can not be displayed for public viewing due to protected contents.
+📍 Not Shown: Numerous financial industry related projects which can not be displayed for public viewing due to protected content.